MrVizSquared/IntroDataViz2024/README.md

 # IntroDataViz2024

+December 2024

-Support material for Data Vizulaization Course 2024
+Support material for Data Visualization Course 2024

-Data is stored in the data folder
+Data required for the exercises can be found in data folder.

-A jupyter notebook is available as a starting point in the code folder
+A jupyter notebook is available as a starting point for the exercises in the code folder.